Content

 The test result

-Even the high alpine scree slopes around Davos, really tough trails, and the nastiest terrains couldn’t harm the tires and rims.
-We are quite sure: This was largely due to Pepi’s Tire Noodle from MaXalami.
+Even the high alpine scree fields around Davos, really tough trails, and the nastiest terrains couldn't harm the tires and rims.
+We are quite sure: This was largely due to Pepi's Tire Noodle from MaXalami.

 How does a tubeless insert ride?